renvrant/enlighten/readme.md

 $ CREATE DATABASE enlightendb WITH OWNER username
 ```

-Edit `config-sample.py` with the url for the postgres database, username, password, etc and save it as `config.py1`.
+Edit `config-sample.py` with the url for the postgres database, username, password, etc and save it as `config.py`.

-TODO: add link for instructions on setting up postgresql, mac postgres app, gui app, etc.

 You can run the app with
 ```bash